2goodAP/My-MediLog/README.md

 This is the official repository for our semester project named "My MediLog".
 Through this web application, created using HTML, CSS, JavaScript and Node.js, we intend to improve the medical documentation standard of hundreds of not-so-educated patients using an online health portal.
+We help to limit the frauds happening in Medical Field by limiting quacks.